DreymaR/BigBagKbdTrixPKL/Layouts/Semimak/README.md

 The Semimak layout
 ------------------
 - This layout was made by Semilin alias Semi based on novel analysis techniques.
+- Among other things, it uses his finger speeds for modeling instead of subjective weights.
+- It also models some new factors like skipgrams (disjointed SFBs).
 - For more info, see [the Semimak page on github.io][SemGit]
+- Also, here's an interesting [reflection on Semimak by Semilin][Sem200] after hitting 200 WPM with it.
-- I moved the Semimak-eD `‚‘’` quotes so their relative positions match Colemak-eD.
+- For sanity, I moved the Semimak-eD `‚‘’` quotes so their relative positions match Colemak-eD.
 <br>

 #### Semimak vanilla: